TuragaLab/DECODE/docs/source/faq.rst

    If you have multiple GPU devices you may set: ``device='cuda:1'`` (where ``1`` corresponds to the respective index of the device, starting with 0).
-If you don't have multiple devices, you may want to reduce the batch size:
+If you don't have multiple devices, you may should try to reduce the batch size:
    ``param.HyperParameter.batch_size``.

+- I get other CUDA errors, e.g. ``CUDA error: unspecified launch failure``

+    Please check whether you have a somewhat up to date CUDA driver.
+It's always a good idea to update it.
+Moreover you can try to check which cudatoolkit version was installed by checking in the Terminal / Anaconda prompt ``conda list``

+    You can also try to pin the cudatoolkit version to another one by setting `cudatoolkit=10.1` instead of plain `cudatoolkit` without version in the installation of the decode environment.

 -  I get errors like ``No CUDA capable device found`` or CUDA driver issues.